rust-unofficial/awesome-rust/CONTRIBUTING.md

 Do you want to contribute?
 We'd love that.

-Our goal is to have mostly projects that are stable and useful to most users.
+Our goal is to have mostly projects that are stable and useful to many users.

 ## How?